 Make sure you are provided for and secure for the years ahead before you assist others.
 Otherwise, generosity can turn sour and land both parties in financial straits down the track.

-Give or lend?
+Give or lend money?

 Giving money is invariably better.
 It is less complicated and may have tax advantages.
 Realistically, however, for many lending may be the only option.